 How would I receive my Personal Health Budget?

 You can receive your PHB in three different ways:

-If there is a suitable organisation that agrees to hold your budget for you they can purchase care and support for you.
+- A third party holds your budget – if there is a suitable organisation that agrees to hold your budget for you they can purchase care and support for you.